 Electromechanical actuators (often called as artificial muscles)

 Motion sensors

+Energy harvesters

 The abovementioned devices are distinguished mainly in the particular choice of materials rather than in the construction principles.
 In all applications for IEAPs, the degree of interaction between the ionic species and electronically conductive electrode is of particular importance.
 A good match between the porosity distribution of the electrode material and the sizes of the ions must be made to achieve an optimized device.
 The properties of the IEAPs can be tuned by the proper choice of electrolyte and changing the precursors and synthesis process parameters of carbon electrodes.
 In addition, the choice of polymeric separator and binder also influences its ionic conduction and in turn also its electroactive properties.